pagopa/io.italia.it/en/public-administrations.md

 </h2>
 	<p class="text-center onboard__subtitle">Do you want to be amongst the first PAs to use the IO functions?</p>
 	<p class="text-center onboard__paragraph mw-50 mb-4">
-	IO is an open project, hence any public body can participate in the experiment.
-In the initial phase, priority will be given to citizens in the territories in which the concentration of participating entities and services is highest, and to the entities that offer services to the greatest number of citizens.
-Describe in the appropriate section of the forum the services that you would like to equip with the IO functions.
+	IO is an open project, hence any public body can participate.
+In the initial phase, priority will be given to citizens in the territories with the highest number of participating entities and services, and to the entities that offer services to the greatest number of citizens.
+Please, describe in the appropriate section of the forum the services that you would like to equip with the IO functions.
 	</p>
 	<div class="text-center">
-	    <a href="https://forum.italia.it/c/progetto-io/proponi-un-servizio" class="btn btn-primary mt-4 mb-4" target="_blank" rel="noopener">Take part in the experiment!</a>
+	    <a href="https://forum.italia.it/c/progetto-io/proponi-un-servizio" class="btn btn-primary mt-4 mb-4" target="_blank" rel="noopener">Be part of the experiment!</a>
 	</div>
 	</div>
 </section>